 Setting up a dress-up chest doesn’t have to be expensive.
 Get creative and use alternative materials or imagination to create props.
 For example, cut and glue cardboard to create a crown.
 Or use old clothes from your closet.
 You can also ask family or friends to donate old jewelry (of the costume variety, of course!).
 Finally, visit a local second-hand store for materials or outfits.

 Include costumes and props that help them complete their character.

-What I mean by this, include a simple white coat and a stethoscope (you can find some great craft instructions online to make a set at home).
+What I mean by this is to include a simple white coat and a stethoscope (you can find some great craft instructions online to make a set at home).
 Then add some Band-Aids or gauze pads to replicate the character of a doctor.

-Make the dress-up box/chest visible and easy to access or your child.
-If they can see it, they are more likely to spontaneously choose to play.
+Make the dress-up box/chest visible and easy to access for your child.
+If they can see it, they are likelier to play dress-up spontaneously.

 To support empathy, ensure that you include costumes associated with “helping” professions, such as:

 If you choose to have some of these character costumes, it encourages your child to get into the mindset of someone who helps others for a living.
 It allows them to practice nurturing and providing care for others.